Ferndale Police Department

 The Ferndale Police Department issues State of Washington Concealed Pistol Licenses and Dealer Licenses to eligible residents and non-residents who are hunting or participating in trade shows or shooting events while visiting Washington.
 Click here for details.

-Got questions about Initiative 1639, the new gun laws taking effect July 1, 2019?
+Got questions about Initiative 1639, the new gun laws that took effect July 1, 2019?
 The Washington State Attorney General’s office has a very informative FAQ at this link.

-Fingerprinting is done by appointment only, on Tuesdays and Thursdays, between 2:30 and 3:30 p.m.
-Our fee is $12.00 per card for Ferndale residents and Ferndale School District employees and volunteers, and $17.00 for non-residents.
+Fingerprinting is done by appointment only, Tuesday through Thursdays (9am to 4pm).
+Our fee is $15.00 for Ferndale residents and Ferndale School District employees and volunteers.
 We accept cash or checks only, no debit or credit cards.
 Please call the office at 360-384-3390 extension 0 to schedule an appointment.

 Property and Evidence